 \subsubsection{Ownership Concentration Anomalies}

 Ownership concentration occurs when a small number of wallets control most of the token supply.
-This concentration poses significant risks for investors, as major holders can manipulate prices through coordinated trading activities and other manipulative practices, effectively controlling the token's value at the expense of smaller investors who often lack visibility into these ownership structures.
+This concentration poses significant risks for investors, as major holders can manipulate prices through coordinated trading activities at the expense of smaller investors who often lack visibility into these ownership structures.
 We detect severe ownership anomalies across many high-return meme coins, with various techniques employed sometimes to concentrate token control while creating an illusion of distributed ownership.

 \mypara{Concentrated Holdings.} We identify 385 tokens (54.46\%) with an alarming concentration of ownership among a small number of holders.
 The top 10 holders controlled an average of 77.85\% of these tokens, with a median of 87.01\%.
 Following standards used by established blockchain security platforms such as GoPlus~\cite{go_plus} and CertiK~\cite{certik_scan}, we identify problematic concentration when the top holders control more than 30\% of a token's supply.
 This is the case for 359 tokens (50.78\% of high-return tokens).